reorg/pg_repack/doc/pg_repack.rst

-  -i, --index=INDEX         move only the specified index -x, --only-indexes        move only indexes of the specified table -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -D, --dont-kill-backend   do not kill other backends when timed out -Z, --no-analyze          don't analyze at end
+  -i, --index=INDEX         move only the specified index -x, --only-indexes        move only indexes of the specified table -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -D, --no-kill-backend     don't kill other backends when timed out -Z, --no-analyze          don't analyze at end

 Connection options: